buhrmi/web3-tools/README.md

      - `options.contractJSON`: The compiled JSON of the contract
      - `options.from`: The caller address.
 Use your public ethereum address here.
      - `options.fromKey`: The private key belonging to the caller.
-     - `options.args`: Arguments to be passed to the method.
+     - `options.args`: Array of arguments to be passed to the method.
      - `options.maxGas`: The maximum amount of gas to pay.
 Promise will reject if too low.

 #### Returns